Overcoming rejection and struggling for equality are still relevant for “non-traditional” denominations

 “The Georgian Orthodox Church is very controversial, both theologically and politically.
 It is only formally ultraconservative because its position is often very superficial.
 If viewed from a theological point of view, (the church) often denies development and progress, but in practice it is altogether different,” Gamrekelashvili said.

-An example of the Georgian Orthodox Church being characterized by “small developments” as the theologian mentioned, is the Catholicos-Patriarch of Georgia’s open support of the country’s integration into Europe.
+An example of the Georgian Orthodox Church being characterized by “small developments” as the theologian mentioned, is the Catholicos-Patriarch of Georgia’s open support towards the country’s integration into Europe.

 Additionally, Gamrekelashvili believes that ultra-conservative views don’t prevent members of the church from “quickly mastering the latest technological products”.